xudongmao/xudongmao.github.io/_pages/about.md

 About
 ======
-I am currently a postdoctoral fellow at The Hong Kong Polytechnic University.
-I completed my Ph.D. and M.Phil. at City University of Hong Kong, advised by [Prof. Qing Li](https://www4.comp.polyu.edu.hk/~csqli/).
-Before that, I received a B.Eng. in Information Security from Nankai University.
+I completed my Ph.D. at City University of Hong Kong, advised by Prof. Qing Li.
 My research interests are in the areas of computer vision and deep learning.
-Recently I'm interested in generative adversarial networks and domain adaptation.
+Recently I'm interested in generative adversarial networks and unsupervised learning.

+Before starting my Ph.D. study, I received a B.Eng. in Information Security from Nankai University in 2011 and a M.Phil. in Computer Science from City University of Hong Kong in 2014.
+During 2014-2016, I worked as a senior algorithm engineer at Institute of Data Science and Technology (iDST) of Alibaba.

 Email: xudong.xdmao@gmail.com